LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/05-Development Lifecycle/05-Architecture Principles/NuGet Packages/index.md

----
-id: nuget_packages
-title: What are NuGet Packages?
+# What are NuGet Packages?
----

 # What is a NuGet Package